rtCamp/Frappe-Manager/docs/reference/logs.md

 ## Rotating Bench Logs

-Frappe does not rotate its own logs, and neither does FM.
-On long-lived hosts, hand them to logrotate:
+Frappe does not rotate its own logs, and FM does not rotate them on a schedule.
+Two options, and on a long-lived Linux server you want the first:

+**logrotate (Linux servers).** The OS rotates matching logs nightly whether or not anyone runs fm:

 ```
 # /etc/logrotate.d/frappe-manager